Jeff Smith (cartoonist): Personal life

+Smith lives in Columbus, Ohio, with his wife and business manager, Vijaya Iyer.

+On August 13, 2023, Smith suffered a cardiac arrest.
+As a result, the remainder of his book tour was cancelled.

 Awards and accolades

 For his work on Bone, Smith has received numerous awards, among them ten Eisner Awards and eleven Harvey Awards.
 In 1995 and 1996 he won the National Cartoonists Society's award for Comic Books.

 In 2022 Tuki: Fight for Fire was included in the American Library Association's list of the Best Graphic Novels for Adults Reading List.